lynx44/Mac-to-Windows-Keymappings/README.md

 ### Purpose

 I'm a programmer, and I use IntelliJ to do a lot of my programming.
-This particular program makes a lot of use of the Alt key to perform special actions.
-This causes issues when using a Mac keyboard, because it inserts special characters when pressing `Option-Letter`, rather than performing the action the application has assigned it.
+This particular application makes a lot of use of the `alt` key to perform special actions.
+This causes issues when using a Mac keyboard, because it inserts special characters when pressing `option-letter`, rather than performing the action the application has assigned it.

 If you need the virtual `alt` key to function as it would in Windows, you may need to disable this feature.